 - La Torre Malagrida – Olot – This well-rated hostel offers double, quadruple, and larger dormitory style rooms with shared bathroom and dining areas at very budget-friendly rates.
 The hostel is located in a beautiful old house.

-- Els Jardins de la Martana – Besalú – This well-rated 3-star hotel is right in the historic center of Besalú next to the medieval bridge.
+- Els Jardins de la Martana – Besalú – This well-rated 3-star hotel located right next to the medieval bridge of Besalú and the tourist information office.
 Includes a lounge, library, and gardens.
+Very homey feel and we’d stay again, but note that it can be a bit noisy outside the hotel as it is in such a popular location.

 - Mas Pineda – Oix – A beautifully restored 13th century farmhouse B&B in a peaceful location with lovely grounds and a farm with farm animals.
 Breakfast is included and dinner is an option.